readyready15728/misc/amiga-emulation.md

 again.)
 * Populous appears not to cooperate well with any version of Workbench and should just be run on its own; the same may be true of other games.
+* Consider installing ClassicWB?
+(What are the advantages?)